What is a vote by mail ballot?

 California Elections Code section 3005 provides that people who live in precincts with fewer than 250 voters may be sent vote by mail ballots.
 Our office may have had difficulty finding an accessible location in or near your precinct, or enough staff for a Polling Place.
 You can still return your ballot in person by taking it to a drop box, our office or any Polling Place on Election Day.

 What if I have a disability that makes it difficult or impossible to hand-mark a paper ballot?

-We will have multiple voting machines available for voters in our office beginning on October 5, 2020.
-There is also a voting machine at every Polling Place on Election Day, November 3, 2020.
+We have multiple voting machines available for voters in our office beginning 29 days before an election.
+There is also a voting machine at every Polling Place on Election Day.
 These machines have various accessibility features to assist voters with a range of needs.